IsmailsGit/AWS-Module/Notes.md

 Once you do all of that and your logged in do the command "aws sts get-caller-identity" to check if you are really logged in.

 You can do aws iam list-users to list iam users

+### EC2 and Amazon Compute
+Amazon Compute provides the processing power to run applications in the cloud while AWS handles the physical servers, while you get to focus on what you want those servers to actually do.

+EC2(Elastic Compute Cloud)
+EC2 is one of the most popular AWS services because of its flexibility.

+It mainly consists of:
+Renting virtual machines(EC2) = Infrastructure as a Service Storing data on virtual drives(EBS Elastic Block Store), kind of like a hard drive for ec2 instances.
+Distributing load across machines(ELB Elastic Load Balances) - When you have multiple ec2 instances running at the same time, you want to make sure that the traffic is shared evenly.
+ELBs help distribute the incoming requests to your instances, so one machine isn't overloaded while others sit idle.
+Scaling the services using an auto-scaling group(ASG) - This allows ec2 to scale automatically, if your application gets more traffic, more instances are added.
+And if your traffic slows down, extra instances are removed.
+This is known as scaling in and scale out.
+You only pay for what you use.